DCC-EX/dcc-ex.github.io/docs/under-development/microcontrollers.rst

 The |DCC-EX| source code currently maps the Serial1 port pins to:

-- F411RE: Rx CN7 pin 17, Tx CN7 pin 21
+- F411RE: Rx CN7 PA15 pin 17, Tx CN7 PB7 pin 21
+- F446RE: Rx CN7 PC11 pin 2, Tx CN7 PC10 pin 1

+Also defined in |DCC-EX| is an additional serial port, Serial3 which appears on the following pins:

-- F446RE: Rx CN10 pin 33, Tx CN10 pin 17
+- F411RE Rx CN10 PA12 pin 12, Tx CN10 PA11 pin 13
+- F446RE Rx CN7 PD2 pin 4, Tx CN10 PC12 pin 3

-You will need to connect the Rx pin on your NUCLEO to the Tx pin of your WiFi device, and the Tx pin of the NUCLEO to the Rx pin of the WiFi device.
+You will need to connect the Serial1 Rx pin on your NUCLEO to the Tx pin of your WiFi device, and the Tx pin of the NUCLEO to the Rx pin of the WiFi device.
 Below are pics of the positions of each:

 .. image:: /_static/images/nucleo/nucleo-f411re-f446re-wifi-serial1.png
   :alt: NUCLEO F411RE/F446RE Serial1 Rx/Tx Connections